SuperDrBacon/KirkBot/README.md

         - [x] top 5 words in a channel
         - [x] top 5 words from a user
         - [x] specific word count from word
+    - [x] invitelog
+        - [x] show info about person and invite when they join
+        - [x] show info about all invites with command
+        - [x] show info about specific invite with command
+        - [ ] kick all people who joined with a specific invite